 The merger agreement contains provisions that make it more difficult for Susser to sell its business to a party other than ETP.
-These provisions include the general prohibition on Susser soliciting any acquisition proposal (as defined in the section titled "The Merger Agreement-Non-Solicitation by Susser") or offer for a competing transaction from a third party, and the requirement that Susser pay ETP a breakup fee of \$68 million or up to \$10 million of ETP's expenses if the merger agreement is terminated in specified circumstances, including in the event Susser terminates the merger agreement-non-Solicitation by Susser").
+These provisions include the general prohibition on Susser soliciting any acquisition proposal (as defined in the section titled "The Merger Agreement-Non-Solicitation by Susser") or offer for a competing transaction from a third party, and the requirement that Susser pay ETP a breakup fee of \$68 million or up to \$10 million of ETP's expenses if the merger agreement is terminated in specified circumstances, including in the event Susser terminates the merger agreement in response to an acquisition proposal from a third party it determines constitutes a superior offer (as defined in the section titled "The Merger Agreement-Non-Solicitation by Susser").
 In addition, even if the Susser board of directors receives a superior offer, it must, prior to accepting any offer from a competing bidder, provide ETP with the opportunity to amend the merger agreement such that the third-party offer no longer constitutes a superior offer.
-See "The Merger Agreement-Termination of the Merger Agreement" and "The Merger Agreement-Breakup Fee and ETP Expenses."
+See "The Merger Agreement- Termination of the Merger Agreement" and "The Merger Agreement-Breakup Fee and ETP Expenses."